-The Lastovo Archipelago is one of the richest and best preserved botanical areas in the Mediterranean.
+The Lastovo islands are one of the richest and most preserved botanical areas in the Mediterranean.

-The flora on the island of Sušac has been affected by the lack of water on scarce soil and constant exposure to strong southerly winds.
-This specific flora includes 278 plant species; among the eight endemic ones, one must point out Brassica cazzaem, which grows in the cracks of rocks along and near the shore.
+The flora of the island of Sušac was created due to the lack of water in the sparse ground and constant exposure to strong southern wind.
+This specific vegetation has 278 plant species; among eight endemic species, we can point out sušačka vrzina (Brassica cazzae), which grows in the cracks of coastal rocks.

-It is interesting that there are no venomous snakes on the Archipelago; the only snake is the Caspian whipsnake (Dolichophis caspius).
-The Lastovo Archipelago is also the habitat of steno-endemic lizards – the Dalmatian ruin lizard (Podarcis sicula adriatica) and the Lastovo wall lizard (Podarcis melisellensis n. ssp.).
+It is interesting to note that there are no venomous snakes on the islands, and the only snake species is the Caspian whipsnake (Dolichophis caspius).
+The Lastovo archipelago is also the habitat of stenoendemic lizards – the Italian wall lizard (Podarcis sicula adriatica) and the Dalmatian wall lizard (Podarcis melisellensis n. ssp.).

-The area has an abundance of micro-fauna, especially insects, spiders and snails.
+The area is rich in micro-fauna, especially insects, spiders and snails.

 Biology - sea

-Rocky seabed regions are covered with abundant colonies of photophilic algae, while shallow nearshore seabeds are covered with endangered and protected Neptune Grass (Posidonia oceanica).
-This species provides a very important spawning habitat and shelter to various sea species.
-Skrivena Luka is an exceptionally rare habitat of the green alga Caulerpa prolifera, the only autochthonous Caulerpa in the Adriatic.
+The rocky floor is covered in photophilic algae, while the shallow coastal seabeds are covered in the endangered and protected Posidonia oceanica.
+This species is a very important hatchery and shelter for many marine species.
+The hidden harbour is an extremely rare habitat of the green alga Caulerpa prolifera, the only indigenous caulerpa in the Adriatic.

-Thanks to the abundance and wide variety of zooplankton, the Park’s sea world is rich with corals, sponges, molluscs, bryozoans, Echinoidea, crustaceans and numerous other species, so that the links in the chain of marine life are very strong.
-330 species of invertebrates have been noted so far, of which 20 are on the list of endangered species.
+Thanks to the abundance and variety of the zooplankton, the underwater world of the Park is rich in corals, sponges, molluscs, Bryozoa, echinoderms, crabs and many other species, so the chains in the underwater life chain are very strong.
+330 species of invertebrates have been registered so far, 20 of which are on the endangered species list.

-Outstandingly beautiful are colonies of the Gerardia (Gerardia savaglia), precious coral (Corallium rubrum) and endemic hidden orange coral (Madracis pharensis)
+The clusters of gold coral (Gerardia savaglia), red coral (Corallium rubrum) and the endemic Hvar coral (Madracis pharensis) are especially beautiful.

-Fish species characteristic of this area are the black scorpionfish, red scorpionfish, dusky grouper, common dentex, black seabream, surmullet, forkbeard, peacock wrasse, Mediterranean moray eel, European conger eel and other.
-Tuna, greater amberjack and swordfish can also be found here.
+The species of fish characteristic for this are the black scorpionfish, the red scorpionfish, the dusky grouper, the dentex, the black seabream, the striped red mullet, the forkbeard, the East Atlantic peacock wrasse, the Muraena, the European conger and others.
+There is also tuna, the greater amberjack and the swordfish.

-Several dolphin species, such as the short-beaked common dolphin (Delphinus delphis), bottlenose dolphin (Tursiops truncatus) and Risso’s dolphin (Grampus griseus) can often be seen in the open waters of this area, as well as the loggerhead sea turtle (Caretta caretta) and green turtle (Chelonia mydas).
+The open waters of this area are the home of several species of dolphins – the short-beaked common dolphin (Delphinus delphis), the common bottlenose dolphin (Tursiops truncatus), and Risso’s dolphin (Grampus griseus), as well as turtles – the loggerhead sea turtle (Caretta caretta) and the green sea turtle (Chelonia mydas).

-The solitary rocks of Medjedina Cave used to be the home to the Mediterranean monk seal (Monachus monachus); random encounters of Lastovo’s inhabitants with the former tenant keep the hope of its return alive.
+The secluded cliffs of the Medjedina caves were previously the home of the Mediterranean monk seal (Monachus monachus); sporadic meetings of the island people with the animals stokes the hope in its return.